Jaehaks/texflow.nvim/README.md

     engine = 'latexmk',
     args = {
 	  -- If you use 'outdir' or 'auxdir' in args, don't use @token. use only plain string.
-      '-pdf',
+	  -- don't add '-pvc' in latexmk or '-X watch' in tectonic engine '-pdf',
       '-interaction=nonstopmode',
       '-synctex=1',